-Surprise Pass, near Lake Louise Alberta is one of those iconic backcountry lines that deserves a revisit at least once per year.
-This classic ski tour requires a solid couple of hours to complete, and travels through quite a bit of complex avalanche terrain, so good conditions are an absolute must.
+Surprise Pass ski tour, near Lake Louise Alberta is one of those iconic backcountry tours that deserves a revisit at least once per year.
+This classic ski tour requires a solid couple of hours to complete and travels through quite a bit of complex avalanche terrain, so good conditions are an absolute must.

 The tour offers some incredible skiing in its own right.
 However, there are numerous options along the way including a quick walk up to the top of Mt.
 Fairview for extra turns, or a boot pack to the top of the dogleg couloir on looker’s right of the main Surprise Pass run.

 One of the main highlights of the tour is most definitely the impressive Aberdeen and Haddo glacier looming behind you while you ascend the main Surprise Pass Col. The views of Lake Louise and Mt.
 Victoria on the descent are further eye candy.